William A. Demmer Scholars Program in Washington, D.C.

 The Hal and Jean Glassen Scholars Program

-In 2017, the program’s fourth year, 15 students interned at number of prestigious Michigan agencies and groups, including Ducks Unlimited, U.S. Fish and Wildlife Service, Michigan Department of Natural Resources, Michigan Department of Environmental Quality, Michigan United Conservation Clubs, The Nature Conservancy, and more.
-Since its inaugural program in 2014, 52 Glassen Scholars have participated in the program.
+Since its inaugural program, more than 50 Glassen Scholars have participated in the program.
 To date, 40% are either full-time or seasonal hires, or remain in some capacity with their original sponsors.
-Others continue pursuing their undergraduate, master's or law degrees and/or volunteer work with conservation-related NGOs such as Land Policy Institute, Sierra Club, and AmeriCorps.
+Others continue pursuing their undergraduate, master's or law degrees and/or volunteer work with conservation-related NGOs such as Land Policy Institute, Sierra Club and AmeriCorps.